Predictability Over Speed

 One of my favorite Agilists and authors, Vasco Duarte, gave a talk called ‘Story Points Considered Harmful’ back in 2012 that’s still highly relevant today.
 In this talk, he pointed out that estimating software has nothing to do with software design or architecture.
 “Estimation only has one purpose: to inform a business decision.”

 This is where it really hit home for me: “What the business is usually concerned about is predictability.”
-As a business owner, how much can I rely on the fact that X amount of work will be completed each sprint?
+Ultimately what they are asking is, "How much can I rely on the fact that X amount of work will be completed each sprint?"

 Vasco Duarte offers a simple solution: count the amount of work completed each sprint and average it over a period of time.
 How many pieces of value or functionality (ie; stories) does the team deliver over that period?
 Once you have that answer, the unknowns around predictability stop being an issue.